sgoveia/exercise1/README.md

-Check Move is an interactive terminal program with two modes of play
+Check Move is an interactive terminal program with two modes of play:

-1. Standard Mode:
+1.Standard Mode:

-Designed to list all possibilecoordinate postions "moves" for a given Chess piece based on an intial starting coordinate and provides test coverage
+Designed to list all possibile coordinate postions "moves"for a given Chess piece based on an intial starting coordinate and provides test coverage

 2.Target Mode:

-Randomly places 8 (opposing) pieces onto the board tiles.
-Determine the physically most distant tile from Current position.
+Randomly places 8 (opposing) pieces onto the board tiles, and determines the physically most distant tile from current position.
 Calculates and outputs the minimum set of moves which the given piece type could take to the most distant tile.

 Given that:

-Opposing pieces do not move.
+* Opposing pieces do not move.
-Opposing pieces may be “captured” along the way by moving to the occupied tile.
+* Opposing pieces may be “captured” along the way by moving to the occupied tile.
-Capturing an opposing piece marks the end of a “move”.
+* Capturing an opposing piece marks the end of a “move”.
-Provides test coverage.
+* Provides test coverage.

 Please follow the promt to run a given mode.